Everything you need to know about The Roots Picnic 2025

 Here’s everything to know before you go — from the full lineup and ticket options to what you can and can’t bring through security.

-When is the Roots Picnic?
+When and where is The Roots Picnic?

-🗓 Roots Picnic takes place Saturday, May 31, and Sunday, June 1, at the Mann Center in Fairmount Park, 5201 Parkside Ave., Philadelphia, Pa.
+🗓 The Roots Picnic takes place Saturday, May 31, and Sunday, June 1, at the Mann Center in Fairmount Park, 5201 Parkside Ave., Philadelphia, Pa.
 19131.

 Who is performing?